 Social development factors

-There are several factors that can influence a child’s development in social interactions6.
+Several factors can influence a child’s development in social interactions.6

 - Individual characteristics such as the child’s temperament